programarivm/docs-1/console-commands.md

 <a name="console-install-quick"></a>
 ### Quick start install

-Get the latest copy of October:
+Run this in your terminal to get the latest copy of the October CMS installer:

     curl -s https://octobercms.com/api/installer --output installer.php

+Or if you don't have curl:

+    wget -O installer.php https://octobercms.com/api/installer

-Then run:
+Finally run:

     php installer.php

-Alternatively if you don't have curl:

-    php -r "eval('?>'.file_get_contents('https://octobercms.com/api/installer'));"

 <a name="console-install-composer"></a>
 ### Composer install